dcrapis/oceandao-wiki/Proposal-Ideas.md

 ###

-**Types of Projects.** Recall that funding is for projects of these four types:
+**Types of Projects.** Recall that funding is for projects of these five types:
 1. Build / improve applications or integrations to Ocean
 1. Outreach / community (grants don't need to be technical in nature)
 1. Unleash data
 1. Build / improve core Ocean software
+1. Improve Ocean DAO

 For each of these funding types, there's a section below with further resources.